# # #

 – Icom ID-5100A Deluxe Mobile – 2m/70cm 50W D-Star Transceiver

 – Icom ID-1 1200MHz Digital Transceiver I want to thank Jack W4JJ for sharing his pictures.
 Lots of amateurs don’t get into running

 mobile stations or even home stations that are this capable.

 The spread of COVID-19 (AKA Corona Virus) has put a major damper on hamfests.

-- * May 30 and 31 – CQ Worldwide WPX Contest, CW.
-Exchange is RST and serial number.
+• Nov 28 and 29 – CQ Worldwide DX Contest, CW.
+Exchange is RST and zone.
+We are in zone 5.